Asymptotics of the $p$-capacity in the critical regime: -electrical network and Thomson principle p-electrical network and Thomson principle

 We call $R_{p}(a,b)$ the $p$-\emph{effective resistance} and its inverse $C_{p}(a,b):= R_{p}(a,b)^{-1}$ the $p$-\emph{effective conductance} or $p$-\emph{capacity}.
 The following Dirichlet and Thomson principles offer effective ways of estimating the $p$-effective resistance and the $p$-capacity.

 \begin{thm}[Dirichlet's principle] One has:

-Moreover, the infimum is attained at a $p$-harmonic function $h$. \end{thm} \begin{remark} The theorem shows in particular that non-constant $p$-harmonic functions always exist and that the $p$-capacity is always positive. \end{remark} \begin{proof} The fact that it is $p$-harmonic is straightforward by differentiating at all points of $V\backslash\{a,b\}$.
+Moreover, the infimum is attained at a $p$-harmonic function $h$. \end{thm} \begin{remark} This entails that $C_p(a,b)= {\rm Cap}_{G,p}(\{a\},\{b\})$ when $c_{xy} \equiv 1$. \end{remark} \begin{remark} The theorem shows in particular that non-constant $p$-harmonic functions always exist and that the $p$-capacity is always positive. \end{remark} \begin{proof} The fact that it is $p$-harmonic is straightforward by differentiating at all points of $V\backslash\{a,b\}$.
 Now let $h$ be the $p$-harmonic function minimizing the above infimum.
 We have

 By $p$-harmonicity of $h$, the last sum further equals $-h(a)\Vert I \Vert - h(b)(-\Vert I \Vert)$ where $I$ is the current flow associated to $h$.
 Since $h(b)=1$ and $h(a)=0$, this equals $C_{p}(a,b)$. \end{proof}